Faculty at University Center

 Looking for assistance from the UC Facilities Team?
 You can submit requests online!
 See Facilties Request Form.
 If you need to see a map or are curious about where to park, see Parking.
 Also, Click Here to see the UC Hours of Operation for various departments.

 Before the start of Fall Semester, UC-SF holds a Faculty Orientation that covers a variety of important topics related to your joining the UC learning community!
-The date and time for 2018 will be posted here.
-There will be food provided along with the opportunity to learn more about Title IX, D2L, etc. from presenters.
-This event is a great opportunity for you to get to know your colleagues, find out about resources available to you as a faculty member at UC-SF and ask questions!
+One important and valuable addition is the opportunity for faculty to meet new and current students; there will be food provided along with information on Title IX, D2L, etc. This event is a great opportunity for you to get to know your colleagues, find out about resources available to you as a faculty member at UC-SF and ask questions!
 Look for an RSVP message sent to your inbox so that we can plan enough food/drink for everyone or click Faculty Orientation RSVP today to let us know you are planning to be there!